 Currently, the Fishers Health Department is not providing antibody/antigen testing.
 See the full statement on this policy.

 What resources are available for Fishers residents to get information on the COVID-19 situation locally?

-For information on COVID-19 cases in Hamilton County, please visit the Hamilton County Health Department website.
+- Find info on COVID-19 cases in Hamilton County on the Hamilton County Health Department website.